avsthiago/kopylot/README.md

 Kopylot is an open-source AI-powered Kubernetes assistant.
 Its goal is to help developers and DevOps engineers to easily manage and monitor their Kubernetes clusters.

-KoPylot's idea is similar to [Kopilot](https://github.com/knight42/kopilot) from knight42.
-The main difference at the moment is the usage of Python for implementing it.

-> *Note from the author*: I decided to create a new project instead of contributing to Kopilot mainly because I am a Python developer, and Kopilot is written in Go.
-I also believe that the tools for interacting with large language models are more mature in the Python ecosystem.
+You can read more about the project in the [blog post](https://medium.com/@thiagoalves/introducing-kopylot-a-kubernetes-ai-assistant-264cff0e7846).

 ## 💫 Features:

-- 🔍 **Audit**: Audit a resources e.g. pods, deployments, or services using an LLM model.
+- 🔍 **Audit**: Audit a resource, such as pods, deployments, or services using an LLM model.
 ![Audit](./resources/audit.png)

-- 🩺 **Diagnose**: Diagnose resources e.g. pods, deployments, or services using an LLM model.
+- 🩺 **Diagnose**: Diagnose resources, such as pods, deployments, or services using an LLM model.
 ![Diagnose](./resources/diagnose.png)

 - 💬 **Chat**: Start a chat with kopylot to generate kubectl commands based on your prompts.